nf-core/funcscan/docs/usage.md

 The HMM database must be provided explicitly via `--bgc_bigslice_db` (see [BiGSLiCE database](#databases-and-reference-files) for details); it is not auto-downloaded by the pipeline.

 By default BiG-SLiCE only writes a `data.db` SQLite database.
-To additionally export all results as tab-separated text files, pass `--bgc_bigslice_export_tsv`.
+To additionally export all results as tab-separated text files, pass `--bgc_bigslice_exporttsv`.

 The following optional parameters can be used to tune the clustering behaviour: